-IOT Lenses: The Secret Behind Integrity Freeform for Independent ECPs
+IOT Lenses?
+The Technology Behind Integrity Freeform Lenses for Independent ECPs

 IOT and Laramy-K - Partners in Independence

-Any freeform lab can produce IOT lens designs, but no other lab can produce IOT-designed Integrity lenses.
+IOT doesn't actually makes freeform lenses.
+IOT produces the technology that allows independent labs to create IOT-branded or in-house branded lenses.
+And while any freeform lab can produce IOT lens designs, no other lab can produce IOT-designed Integrity lenses.

 For nearly a decade, not only has Laramy-K partnered with IOT to produce our Integrity freeform lenses but, we are also proud to serve as both an IOT test lab and production lab for IOT wearer trials.